 Ludogorets had their goalkeeper sent off just after equalising to take the game into extra-time.
 Cosmin Moti, a centre-back by trade, took on the responsibility to go in goal and consequently went down in Ludogorets folklore.

-The match went to penalties, where Moti scored his spot-kick and saved two from Bucharest to send Ludogorets through to the Champions League for the first time in their history.
+The match went to penalties, where Moti scored his spot-kick and saved two from Bucharest.
+His heroics sent Ludogorets through to the Champions League for the first time in their history.

 In honour of his achievement, Ludogorets named a reconstructed stand at their stadium the ‘Moti stand’ in 2015.